kotlin-orm/ktorm/hexo-docs/source/en/entities-and-column-binding.md

 Then if we call `Foo().printName()`, the value of the property `name` will be printed.

 > That looks natural, but the underlying implementation is not that simple.
-We know that Ktorm creates entity objects via JDK dynamic proxy, and the invocation on `printName` function will also be delegated into `EntityImpl`.
-When `EntityImpl` receives the invocation, it finds that the calling function is not abstract, then it will search the default implementation in the generated `DefaultImpls` class and call it.
+We know that Ktorm creates entity objects via JDK dynamic proxy, and the invocation on `printName` function will also be delegated into `EntityImplementation`.
+When `EntityImplementation` receives the invocation, it finds that the calling function is not abstract, then it will search the default implementation in the generated `DefaultImpls` class and call it.
 That's transparent to us, and it looks no different from calling the function directly for us.
 Moreover, if we add a `@JvmDefault` annotation to the function, Ktorm may not be able to find the `DefaultImpls` class anymore, but that has little influence for us to use Ktorm, so just let it go.
 If you are really interested, please refer to [Kotlin Reference](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.jvm/-jvm-default/index.html).

 Besides of non-abstract functions, Kotlin also allows us to define properties with custom getters or setters in interfaces.
 For example, in the following code, if we call the `upperName` property, then the value of the `name` property will be returned in upper case.
 The principle is the same as we discussed above.